McFadden Wharf: Old Landing

 The place of Old Landing at San Joaquin Bay was designated a California Historic Landmark (No.198) on June 20, 1935.
 A marker is at the spot that Newport Bay was opened to trade.
 Captain Samuel S. Dunnells and William A. Abbott opened the port for trade on September 10, 1870.
 The first ship to enter the bay was the 105-ton, flat-bottomed sternwheel steamer SS Vaquero with cargo of 15,000 shingles and 5,000 feet of lumber from San Diego.
 Samuel S. Dunnells built a small wharf called the Newport Landing.
 Newport Landing and Landing Warehouse was near the current Pacific Coast Highway and the Newport Bay Bridge.
-James McFadden and Robert McFadden purchased land and ran the port from April 19, 1875, till 1899, McFadden built a long wharf that opened in 1889.
+James McFadden and Robert McFadden purchased land and ran the port from April 19, 1875 until 1899; the McFaddens built a long wharf that opened in 1889.
 The landing was renamed Newport.
 The port and farm land around the port was owned by James Irvine, Benjamin Flint, James McFadden, and Robert McFadden.